UW-Hydro/MetSim/paper/paper.md

 ---
-title: 'MetSim: A Python package for estimation and disaggregation of meteorologcal data'
+title: 'MetSim: A Python package for estimation and disaggregation of meteorological data'
 tags:
     - Python
     - meteorology